Kingspan Kooltherm Phenolic Insulation Board

 You can install Kingspan Kooltherm insulation in floors, walls, and roofs.

-Each board has a different code in the title: K108 and K103 are part of the same K100 range but have different uses and properties.
+Each board has a different code in the title: K108 and K103 are part of the same K100 range, for example, but have different uses and properties.

 Here are a few examples of where you can install Kingspan Kooltherm boards.